didi/ChineseNLP/docs/dialogue_state_management.md

 ## Background

-In task-oriented dialogue system, dialogue state management (DM) takes user intent as input, interacts with knowledge base, and predict the next system actions.
-The user intent is analysed by Natural Language Understanding component (NLU),  which is sometimes combined with DM as a single component to conduct end-to-end training.
+In task-oriented dialogue systems, a dialogue state management (DM) system takes a user intent as input, interacts with a knowledge base, and predicts the next system actions.
+The user intent is analysed by a Natural Language Understanding component (NLU),  which is sometimes combined with DM as a single component for end-to-end training.
 The next system actions usually consist two type of actions: Dialogue act type and Slot-value pairs.
-Given the next system actions, Natural Language Generation component (NLG) will generate a response to the user.
+Given the next system actions, a Natural Language Generation component (NLG) will generate a response to the user.

 ## Examples